usaid-cs/yesterday-i-learned/random.md

 1. [*"Suppose you could design your dream job that you'll be starting on Monday.
 It's at your ideal company with your ideal job title and salary.
 All you have to do is tell them what you want to do at your job and you can have it.
 What does your job entail?"*][nczonline] My job might be Jesus, which is enabling people to do what they can do.
 1. [Apparently][reddit 53], as you grow/age, you are supposed to move to more stable investments.
 1. [What not to do if you use Tor][whonix]: remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.
-1. Protein deficiency can [enlarge your stomach][wikipedia 172] (at least if you are an African child).
-1. [Parrot fish][wikipedia 173] make a [mucous cocoon][imgur 10] at night to protect against predators and/or blood parasites.
 1. Bruce Lee took the [wrong kind of painkiller][wikipedia 174], had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot][wikipedia 175] made blanks out of live rounds.
 1. 西貢 is in the east, because Hong Kong.
 1. 張惠妹 was born Amit Kulilay (阿密特·古歷來) in Eastern Taiwan.
 She never claimed to know Cantonese.
 1. The Peak Tower is situated in the trough between two peaks.
 Dat gap is called "[Victoria Gap][wikipedia 176]".
 1. Des Voeux is actually Des Vœux, because the French.
-1. Gold is not the most corrosion-resistant metal, apparently... iridium is.
 1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.
 1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
 1. If priests take the [canon law][wikipedia 177] seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.